pedrohba1/SSCS/Readme.md

 ## Testing

 ###  Dev environment
 Running a development environment can be done via `make dev-env`.
-All functionalities from `/cmd/daemon/main.go` should run normally after that.
+Running all functionalities from ` go run ./cmd/daemon/main.go` should run normally after that.